What you should know before buying a toy: compare theme, age and price

 What is the definition of toys?

-Toys are objects designed to be played with by children for amusement and entertainment.
+Toys are objects designed to be played by children for amusement and entertainment.

 The official definition of the Toys Directive 2009/48/EC is any product specifically designed or clearly intended for use by children under the age of fourteen during play.
 The primary purpose of the product is focused on play activities.